 In the beginning, the OS was coupled to the hardware; however, with the evolution of the operating systems, it became possible to upgrade the OS without changing the hardware.
 As we progressed, Applications were developed on/for a specific operating system (OS).
 As the operating systems became complex, the applications required a particular version of the OS, which increased the dependency of an application on a particular OS, leading to the development of virtual machines.

 The system started to evolve as people started to find new ways to achieve more flexibility, agility, and productivity.
 This led to the development of service-oriented architecture.
 Eventually, container-based virtualization came into existence.
 Containers are basically packages that rely on virtual isolation to deploy and run applications that access a shared OS.
 Container images include the information that executes at runtime on the OS, via a container engine.
 The microservice architecture came into existence once we found ways to store the differences from image to image, separately, with the common elements being drawn from an underlying container.
 This helped attain scalability in software development.
 There are still a lot of unnecessary libraries and supporting codes that are replicated across containers.
-This eventually led to “Backend as a Service” and “Function as a Service (FaaS)” models.
+This eventually led to the “Backend as a Service” and “Function as a Service (FaaS)” models.
 The FaaS model is basically about running a backend code without scaling up/down your own servers.

 As developers moved away from monolithic apps to microservices constructed as containers, it allowed the individual deployment of modules.
 This approach also enabled the developers to have the flexibility to use the framework and programming language of their choice.

-The Growth of Serverless as a Culture
+The growth of Serverless as a Culture

 Serverless is an evolution of the trend towards a higher level of abstraction in cloud programming models.
 It is currently represented by “Function as a Service” (FaaS) where developers write small stateless code snippets and allow the platform to manage the complexities of executing the function.